Botanical Ingredient

 Allium sativum

-Garlic is arguably the most extensively studied medicinal plant in the world, with over 5,000 peer-reviewed papers documenting its antimicrobial, anti-inflammatory, and antioxidant properties.
-Its primary active compound, allicin, is produced when raw garlic is crushed or cut — triggering an enzymatic reaction between alliin and alliinase.
-Allicin is a powerful broad-spectrum antimicrobial effective against bacteria, fungi, and viruses.
-Garlic has been used medicinally for at least 5,000 years, from ancient Egyptian laborers to World War I battlefield surgeons.
+Garlic is arguably the most extensively studied botanical plant in the world, with over 5,000 peer-reviewed papers on its properties.
+Its primary compound, allicin, is produced when raw garlic is crushed or cut — triggering an enzymatic reaction between alliin and alliinase.
+Garlic has been valued in traditional herbalism for at least 5,000 years, from ancient Egyptian laborers to World War I field use.

 Fresh garlic bulbs with papery white skin and green stems